xebia-functional/nine-cards-backend/README.md

 ### Data Model

-The data model, that is the entities and relations handled by the application, is represented in the database using the scheme definitions in [the migrations files](modules/api/src/main/resources/db/migration/).
+The data model, by which we mean the entities and relations handled by the application, is represented in the database using the scheme definitions in [the migrations files](modules/api/src/main/resources/db/migration/).
 It consists of five main classes: `User`, `Installation`, `Shared Collection`, `Package`, and `Subscription`.